 Yep.
-Run your own copy of Linux as a virtual machine (VM) on your computer.
-You will need to download and install 2 items, VirtualBox (the hosting hypervisor software) and Ubuntu Linux (an already running pre-installed desktop Linux system).
+To run your own copy of Linux as a virtual machine (VM) on your computer, you will need to download and install a hypervisor program named VirtualBox (the hosting hypervisor software) and then a copy of a Ubuntu Linux system (an already running pre-installed desktop Linux system).
 See links below

 The Ubuntu Linux VM is a fully functional Linux desktop environment pre-configured for assignments in most programming courses (PF 1, PF 2, Paradigms, etc.), and has most of the same tools found on turing.csce.uark.edu, the main compute server for the department.

-WARNING: The Ubuntu download is 3.2GB .
+WARNING: The Ubuntu download is 3.6GB .
 Don’t use a weak or slow wireless connection to do this.
-It could take forever (or at least a long long time) and could become corrupted (see troubleshooting page).
+It could take forever (or at least a long long time) and could become corrupted.
 So, choose a reliable (wired is better than wireless) and fast connection to download.

 What’s an .OVA file?
 What’s Inside This Ubuntu VM?